 Welcome!
-Shinzen's Unified Mindfulness approach is a comprehensive framework that any individual at any stage of meditation practice can rely on to increase their well-being and reduce suffering.
+Shinzen's Unified Mindfulness approach is a comprehensive framework that individuals at any stage of meditation practice can rely on to increase their happiness and reduce their suffering.

 Mindful Awareness: Equanimity, Clarity, and Concentration

-I define mindful awareness as the process of achieving happiness through equanimity, clarity, and concentration.
+Mindful awareness may be defined in many helpful ways.
+For the purpose of this course, I'll define mindful awareness as the process of improving your well-being through equanimity, clarity, and concentration.

-Happiness is the most important variable in this formulation.
-It’s not only the destination, but also the journey and the motivation.
-We judge our meditation practice based on our level of happiness.
-If you manage to increase your happiness over the long run, you’re on the right track.
-Happiness is a broad concept and it involves five areas: more fulfillment, less suffering, more self-knowledge, more skillful action, and more service from love.
+Well-being is the most important variable in this formulation: It’s not only the destination, but also the journey, and the motivation as well.
+We evaluate the success of our meditation practice based on our level of well-being.
+If you manage to increase your well-being over the long run, you’re on the right track.
+Well-being is a broad concept and it involves five areas:

-Clarity is the third most important aspect in mindful awareness.
-There are two types of clarity: conceptual clarity and sensory clarity.
+Clarity is the third most important characteristic.
+We can distinguish between two types of clarity: (1) conceptual clarity and (2) sensory clarity.

-Conceptual clarity is about knowing what technique you’re applying at a given moment.
-Conceptual clarity allows you to discriminate between foreground (i.e., a relevant object) and background (i.e., everything else).
+(1) Conceptual clarity refers to knowing what technique you’re applying at a given moment.
+Conceptual clarity allows you to discriminate between foreground (i.e., a relevant object to focus on, such as the breath for example) and background (i.e., everything else, considered as a distraction).

-The second type of clarity is sensory clarity, the ability to keep track of what you’re experiencing in the moment.
+(2) The second type of clarity is sensory clarity, the ability to discriminate, detect, and penetrate what you're experiencing:

-Once you’re established in equanimity and clarity it’s time to bring concentration, the ability to focus on what you consider to be relevant at a given time.
-Concentration can be momentaneous (e.g., one second long) or prolonged (e.g., one hour), narrow (e.g., focus on the nostrils) or broad (e.g., focus on the body as a whole).
+Once you’re established in equanimity and clarity it’s time to bring concentration, the last component of our definition of mindful awareness.
+Concentration is the ability to focus on what you consider to be relevant.
+Concentration can be momentaneous (e.g., one second long) or prolonged (e.g., several minutes or several hours), narrow (e.g., restricted to the nostrils) or broad (e.g., centered on the body as a whole).

 The lay of the land: six doors and seven objects

-This week we cover “Focus In”, a set of techniques about the inner world (see in, hear in, feel in, all in, vedana).
+This week we'll cover “Focus In”, a set of techniques about the inner world.

-2. Hear In: This is the practice you did a few minutes ago.
+1. Hear In: Let's begin with this practice.
 When mental talk occurs, you listen to it with equanimity.
 If no mental talk occurs, you listen to the quiet in your head as a pleasant restful state.
 As a way to deal with distractions, you may want to say silently the label “hear in” or simply "hear", to bring you back to your present moment experience.

 Some people like to work with the thinking process by dealing with mental images and mental talk simultaneously.
 In the following audio, you're invited to try that approach.

 4. All In: Let your attention broadly float between mental images, mental talk, and emotional body sensations.
-If your mind wanders off, gently return to your inner world.
+If your mind wanders off, gently return to your inner world, the foreground in this particular technique.

 Many people prefer to work with mental images, mental talk, and emotions in sequence, as in the audio below.